reiq student handbook

 Your assessments are an important part of the training and learning process, and they allow REIQ to make sure that you are prepared for your new role in real estate.
 REIQ’s Student Support is there at every stage to help you successfully navigate the process.

 We offer personalised one-one-one tutorial sessions with our trainers three days each week, included in your course fees.
-These 30 minute sessions are conducted via phone or skype and can be booked online.
+These 30 minute sessions are conducted via phone and can be booked online.

 If you feel you require further tutoring, the REIQ offers a private tutoring service.
 Additional fees apply.
 For further information or bookings, please contact email@example.com